Kreyu/data-table-bundle/docs/src/docs/components/columns.md

 If the `column_phone_number_value` block wasn't defined in any of the configured themes, the bundle will render block of the parent type.
-In our example, because we set [`TextColumnType`](https://github.com/Kreyu/data-table-bundle/blob/main/src/Column/Type/TextColumnType.php) as a parent, a `column_phone_number_value` block will be rendered.
+In our example, because we set [`TextColumnType`](https://github.com/Kreyu/data-table-bundle/blob/main/src/Column/Type/TextColumnType.php) as a parent, a `column_text_value` block will be rendered.

 ### Adding configuration options